Transport and dispersion of active particles in periodic porous media: Results and Discussion

-\textit{Results and discussion.}---Results from Brownian Dynamics (BD) simulations of the spreading of a concentrated point source of active swimmers based on Eqs.~(\ref{eq:xdot})--(\ref{eq:pdot}) are compared to the analytical solution of Eq.~(\ref{eq:adv_diff}) in Fig.~\ref{fig:Eulerian}.\ On short time scales, the cloud develops a complex shape that is continually distorted by the pillars and exhibits wakes, boundary layers, and other features typical of advective-diffusive transport around obstacles.\ At later times, the cloud shape becomes increasingly smooth and is very well captured by the theoretical model, which predicts spreading into a translating anisotropic Gaussian.
-This comparison asserts the strength of the Darcy-scale interpretation for describing asymptotic transport, but also highlights key differences.\ In particular, we observe tailed distributions at pre-asymptotic times in Fig.~\ref{fig:Eulerian}(\textit{b}), a phenomenon also recently reported in experiments using \textit{E.\ coli} \cite{creppy2018motility}.\ The distributions are found to be negatively skewed in the flow direction in strong flows of weakly swimming particles (high $\mathrm{Pe}_f$ and low $\mathrm{Pe}_s$), whereas they become positively skewed in the opposite case \cite{Note1}.
-At longer times, the tails lose their asymmetry and the distributions converge to the asymptotic diffusive solution as shown in Fig.~\ref{fig:Eulerian}($b$,$c$).
+Results from BD simulations for the spreading of a concentrated point source of active swimmers are compared to the analytical solution of Eq.~(\ref{eq:gaussian}) in Fig.~\ref{fig:Eulerian} for two flow directions $\Theta_f$ (also see movies in the Supplementary Material).\ On short time scales, the cloud develops a complex shape that is continually distorted by the pillars and exhibits wakes, boundary layers, and other features typical of advective-diffusive transport around obstacles.\ At later times, the cloud shape becomes increasingly smooth and is very well captured by the theoretical prediction.\ This comparison asserts the strength of the Darcy-scale interpretation for describing asymptotic transport, but also highlights key differences.